azavea/franklin/deployment/cloudformation/README.md

     Default environment configuration?
 Yes, use default.
     ```

+3. Upload Aurora Serverless Config Template to S3

+    ```
+    aws s3 cp ./franklin-api.addons.stack.yml s3://path/to/your/s3/franklin-api.addons.stack.yml
+    ```

-3. Deploy the Franklin Production API Stack with CloudFormation
+4. Deploy the Franklin Production API Stack with CloudFormation

-    Configure the parameters in `--parameter-overrides` as you like
+    Configure the parameters in `--parameter-overrides` as you like.

+    Note that the `S3 URL to the Aurora Serverless Template` in the following command should be the "Object URL", e.g.: `https://franklin-aurora-serverless-addson-stack.s3.amazonaws.com/franklin-api.addons.stack.yml`

     ```
     $ aws cloudformation deploy \